 - Each week, teachers plan for a comprehension lesson based on a different reading domain.

 - Children are tested regularly using the Bug Club reading tests (excluding Year 6 and 2 who use SATS papers).

-- Each child is heard read by the class teacher once a week on a rotation basis, as well as other members of staff throughout the week.
+- Each child is heard read by the class teacher regularly on a rotation basis, as well as other members of staff throughout the week.

 Reading books are carefully matched to the children’s current reading age and altered when needed.